Sony Ericsson shifts to smartphones amid Sony buyout talk

 For Ericsson, a sale would insulate its profit and loss account from the volatility Sony Ericsson has brought and allow it to focus resources on loss-making chip venture ST-Ericsson.

-A Reuters poll put the price of Ericsson's 50 percent stake in Sony Ericsson at around $1.5 billion (950.4 million pounds).
+A Reuters poll put the price of Ericsson's 50 percent stake in Sony Ericsson at around $1.5 billion.

 TOUGH ROAD AHEAD